SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 	![Picture 97](Linked_image_Files/Lab7-image(19).png)

-	*Report users won’t be able to go to the drill through page directly.
+	>**Note**: Report users won’t be able to go to the drill through page directly.
 They’ll need to access it from visuals on other pages.
-You’ll learn how to drill through to the page in the final exercise of this lab.*
+You’ll learn how to drill through to the page in the final exercise of this lab.

 3. Beneath the **Visualizations** pane, in the **Drill Through** section, add the **Product \| Category** field to the **Add Drill-Through Fields Here** box.

-	*The labs use a shorthand notation to reference a field.
+	>**Note**: The labs use a shorthand notation to reference a field.
 It will look like this: **Product \| Category**.
-In this example, **Product** is the table name and **Category** is the field name.*
+In this example, **Product** is the table name and **Category** is the field name.

 	![Picture 96](Linked_image_Files/lab7-image(20).png)